This post may contain affiliate links. Please read our disclosure policy.

 However you make your London Fog, I hope you love this drink every bit as much as I do!

-If you like this tea drink, you might also enjoy one my recipes for Homemade Chai Tea and Pumpkin Spice Latte.
-Both are just as delicious, if not more so, than the specialty drinks from the coffee shop.
+If you like this tea drink, you might also enjoy one my recipes for Homemade Chai Tea.
+It is just as delicious, if not more so, than a specialty drink from the coffee shop.

 Pumpkin spice lovers should also give Foodie with Family’s popular Pumpkin Spice Chai Latte recipe a try.
 It’s a pumpkin spice latte for tea drinkers that includes real pumpkin for a sweet fall treat.